the #greenestshow on grass.

 Just a few of the 560,000 fans who make the tournament the most-attended event on the PGA TOUR — and the most boisterous.

-The scene at 18, where the TPC Scottsdale's finishing hole provides an amphitheater-style setting for thousands of fans.
+The scene at 18, where the TPC Scottsdale's finishing hole provides an amphitheater-style setting for a record-setting number of fans.

 Sunset at the lake between the 17th and 18th hole — note the beach-like setting on the right, a new addition for 2014.